rabbitholex86/fun-stuff/README.md

 # fun-stuff
-A repo of a bunch of CTFs I did
+A repo for fun stuff, like CTFs that I did.